 Although some critics have pointed out that some of the sustainable development goals might impinge upon one another – for example, improved infrastructure projects might make life on land less sustainable – the key to the approach taken by the UN is the international way in which sustainable development must be undertaken in the future.

-With increasing worldwide trade, many considered that globalisation could have a negative impact on some people around the world who could not access its benefits.
+With increasing worldwide trade, many considered that globalization could have a negative impact on those people around the world who could not access its benefits.
 In addition, it was thought that an international approach to solving sustainable social and economic development was required in the post-Kyoto Accord world.
 This was due to the perception that as burgeoning economies around the planet were making great strides, they might be doing so without necessarily working with all of the regulatory safeguards that more established industrial economies have in place.

 Ultimately, the 17 sustainable development goals were developed in order to try and create a better future and more sustained happiness.
 As such, the proposals started to be acted upon by as early as 2016.